Phenyldichloroarsine

-Phenyldichloroarsine, also known by its wartime name phenyl Dick and its NATO abbreviation PD, is an organic arsenical vesicant and vomiting agent developed by Germany and France for use as a chemical warfare agent during World War I. The agent is known by multiple synonyms and is technically classified as a vesicant, or blister agent.
+Phenyldichloroarsine, also known by its wartime name phenyl Dick and its NATO abbreviation PD, is an organic arsenical vesicant (blister agent) and vomiting agent developed by Germany and France for use as a chemical warfare agent during World War I. The agent is known by multiple synonyms.

 History

 PD was prepared during 1917–18 in Germany and France, during World War II it was prepared in Germany.

 Chemical characteristics

 General

 Phenyldichloroarsine is an odorless, colorless substance that can form hydrochloric acid upon contact with water.
 The reaction with water is very slow, the substance sinks, and the reaction is considered non-hazardous.
 Another product of hydrolysis is phenylarsenious acid, which is a severe irritant to the mucous membranes and skin.
 In an impure state, phenyldichloroarsine may have a slight brown color, in its purest form though there is no color and the substance has an oily texture.
 An impure solution of PD also emits a characteristically unpleasant horseradish or garlic-like odor, which is detectable at 0.1 ppm.

 Phenyldichloroarsine is one of four organic arsenicals, the other three are lewisite (L), methyldichloroarsine (MD), and ethyldichloroarsine (ED).
 PD is considered an analog of lewisite.
 At its freezing point, -20 °C, PD becomes a microcrystalline solid mass.
 The compound has a C-metalloid bond between the phenyl group and the arsenic and two covalent bonds between the arsenic and the chlorine.